nrwl/nx/docs/shared/guides/module-federation/micro-frontend-architecture.md

 ## Summary

-While Module Federation enables faster builds by vertically slicing your application into smaller ones, the Micro frontend architecture layers _independent deployments_ on top of federation.
+While Module Federation enables faster builds by vertically slicing your application into smaller ones, the MFE architecture layers _independent deployments_ on top of federation.
 Teams should only choose MFEs if they want to deploy their host and remotes on different cadences.

 Teams should consider a process for changes to core libraries that require deploying all applications.
 These types of